 Sports Medicine 2 is designed for students interested in athletic training, physical therapy, medicine, physiology of exercise, biomechanics, and other sports medicine related fields.
 The course covers prevention, treatment, and rehabilitation of advance sports injuries, taping and wrapping of injuries, and emergency procedures.
 In addition, students will practice the concepts of nutrition, sports psychology, rehabilitation with therapeutic modalities, and fitness/conditioning/strength programs.
 Observation hours in various off-campus and on-campus sports medicine settings will be required.
 Students will have an opportunity to become CPR/AED certified for a small fee.
 Students are strongly encouraged to participate in the Health Occupations Student Association (HOSA).
-This course may be offered for HES271 dual credit and leads to various industry certifications.
+This course leads to various industry certifications.
 ADE/CTE approved program- ADE course title: Sports Medicine and Rehabilitation II.